Table of Contents

 GIA allows you to hold an account jointly with others.

 ISAs do not offer joint accounts; you can’t hold your ISA account jointly with other people.

 When you invest with Moneyfarm, we provide you with a unique combination of regulated investment advice and discretionary fund management.

-After getting to know more about you, your financial background and your goals, we’ll assign you with an investor profile that outlines your risk profile.
-We’ll then match you with an investment portfolio that’s been specifically built and managed by our team of experienced fund managers to reflect your profile.
+After getting to know more about you, your financial background, and your goals, we will take the GIA vs ISA scenario into account if appropriate, and we’ll assign you an investor profile that outlines your risk profile.
+We’ll then match you with an investment portfolio built explicitly for you and managed by our team of experienced fund managers to reflect your profile.

-You can always give one of our qualified Investment Consultants a call if you’ve got any questions, although we won’t be able to give you advice on which accounts to open.
+You can always get in touch with one of our qualified investment consultants if you’ve got any questions, although we won’t be able to give you advice on which accounts to open.

 A GIA is not better than an ISA.
 The choice when it comes to GIA vs ISA depends on an investor’s profile.